davidleechen/rails-pipeline-example/README.md

 To enable ArgoCD integration, configure the following in your GitHub repository settings:

 **Secrets** (Settings → Secrets and variables → Actions → Secrets):
-- `ARGOCD_PAT`: A Personal Access Token with write permissions to your ArgoCD manifest repository
+- `ARGOCD_PAT`: A Personal Access Token with write permissions to your ArgoCD manifest repository.
+As of this publication that means `Contents: Read/Write`.

 **Variables** (Settings → Secrets and variables → Actions → Variables):
 - `ARGOCD_USER`: GitHub username for authentication